Keyboard shortcuts

 }

-The output schema combines columns from both inputs.
-The join type determines which rows appear in the output: inner joins return only matching rows, outer joins include unmatched rows with nulls, and so on.
+The join type determines which rows appear in the output: inner joins return only matching rows, outer joins include unmatched rows with nulls.

 Joins are fundamental to relational queries but come with significant complexity: multiple join types, various join algorithms with different performance characteristics, and optimization challenges.
 The Joins chapter covers these topics in depth.